 5.29.2015: RW Ventures and the Illinois Manufacturing Excellence Center (IMEC) have released a comprehensive analysis of the Chicagoland food cluster, Chicagoland FOOD - Seizing the Opportunity to Grow Chicagoland’s Food Industry.
 The report details the Chicagoland food cluster and its recent performance, highlights transformative trends in the local and national food industry, and lays the groundwork for a regional food cluster organization that will lead collaborative cluster efforts to support and grow local firms.
 Industry and regional business leaders, including the Cook County Council of Economic Advisors, Chicagoland Chamber of Commerce and World Business Chicago, are now taking the next steps to create a Chicagoland food cluster organization, and to design the primary products and services that will address food firms’ highest priority needs.

 11.05.2014: Bob Weissbourd presented "Inclusive Regional Economic Growth" at the CEOs for Cities national meeting.
 The presentation highlights the economic imperative, and offers a framework, approach, analysis and examples for better achieving both prosperity and equity by aligning growth and inclusion.
-The presentation builds from a convening and on going coordination, facilitated by RW Ventures and supported by Ford Foundation, of leading practitioners building the practice of inclusive regional economic growth around the country.
-The presentation was part of a panel with Sly James (Mayor, Kansas City), Rob Simpson (President + CEO, CenterstateCEO), and Gloria Ware (Principal, Inclusion, Jumpstart), moderated by Teresa Lynch (Mass Economics).
+The presentation builds from a convening and ongoing coordination, facilitated by RW Ventures and supported by the Ford Foundation, of leading practitioners building the practice of inclusive regional economic growth around the country.
+The presentation was part of a panel with Sly James (Mayor, Kansas City), Rob Simpson (President + CEO, CenterstateCEO), and Gloria Ware (Principal, Inclusion, Jumpstart), moderated by Teresa Lynch (Principal, Mass Economics).

 09.29.2014: Cook County Board President Toni Preckwinkle, Chicago Mayor Rahm Emanuel, DuPage County Chairman Dan Cronin and the Chief Executives of Kane, Kendall, Lake, McHenry and Will Counties convened on September 29, 2014 to announce the launch of an unprecedented regional collaboration to improve Chicagoland’s economic competitiveness through exports.
 The culmination of collaboration among county, city, regional and national partners, Metro Chicago Exports will expand exports by the region’s small and medium-sized businesses by engaging high potential firms with export opportunity, and providing “concierge” services to link them to appropriate service providers and funding.
 RW Ventures is a principal partner and advisor in design and implementation of the initiative.